Orthogonal/Double Machine Learning

 lb, ub = est.effect_interval(X, T0=T0, T1=T1, alpha=0.05)

 • KernelDML.
 The child class KernelDML performs a variant of the RKHS approach proposed in [Nie2017].
 It approximates any function in the RKHS by creating random Fourier features.
 Then runs a ElasticNet regularized final model.
 Thus it approximately implements the results of [Nie2017], via the random fourier feature approximate representation of functions in the RKHS.
-Moreover, given that we use Random Fourier Features this class asssumes an RBF kernel.
+Moreover, given that we use Random Fourier Features this class assumes an RBF kernel.

 • NonParamDML.
 The class NonParamDML makes no assumption on the effect model for each outcome \(i\).
 However, it applies only when the treatment is either binary or single-dimensional continuous.
 It uses the observation that for a single dimensional treatment, the square loss can be re-written as: